 stevens-johnson and lyell syndrome: they are clinically similar, except for their distribution.
 According to a commonly accepted definition, the changes affect <10% of the body surface in Stevens-Johnson syndrome and> 30% of the body surface in toxic epidermal necrolysis; the involvement between 10 and 30% of the body surface is considered an overlap between Stevens-Johnson syndrome and toxic epidermal necrolysis.
 The prevalence of these disorders is 1-5 people / million.
-The incidence and / or severity of both conditions are higher in bone marrow transplant recipients, Pneumocystis jirovecii infected HIVpositive patients, patients with systemic lupus erythematosus, and patients with other chronic rheumatic diseases.
-Drugs trigger more than 50% of Stevens-Johnson syndrome cases and up to 95% of toxic epidermal necrolysis cases $\left[\frac{27}{2}\right]$.
-The exact pathophysiological mechanism remains unknown: however, altered drug metabolism (eg, inability to clear reactive metabolites) in some patients triggers a T-cell-mediated cytotoxic reaction to drug antigens, according to one hypothesis. present in keratinocytes.
+The incidence and / or severity of both conditions are higher in bone transplant recipients, Pneumocystis marrow jirovecii-infected HIV-positive patients, patients with systemic lupus erythematosus, and patients with other chronic rheumatic diseases.
+Drugs trigger more than 50% of Stevens-Johnson syndrome cases and up to 95% of toxic epidermal necrolysis cases^[27].
+The exact pathophysiological mechanism unknown: however. altered remains drug metabolism (e.g., inability to clear reactive metabolites) in some patients triggers a T-cellmediated cytotoxic reaction to drug antigens, according to one hypothesis, present in keratinocytes.
 CD8 + T lymphocytes have been identified as important mediators of blister formation.
-The results suggest that granulisin released by cytotoxic T cells and natural killer cells may play a role in keratinocyte death; the concentration of granulisin in the bubble fluid correlates with the severity of the disease.
-Interleukin-15 has been shown to be increased in patients with Stevens-Johnson syndrome and toxic epidermal necrosis and has been shown to increase granulisin production.
+The results suggest that granulysin released by cytotoxic T cells and natural killer cells may play a role in keratinocyte death; the concentration of granulysin in the blister fluid correlates with the severity of the disease.
+Interleukin-15 has been shown to be increased in patients with Stevens-Johnson syndrome and toxic epidermal necrolysis and has been shown to increase granulysin production.
 Another theory involves interactions between Fas (a membrane receptor that induces apoptosis) and its ligand, specifically a soluble form of the Fas ligand released by mononuclear cells, which leads to cell death and blistering.
 A genetic predisposition has also been suggested^{[28][29]}.
 Within 1-3 weeks of initiating therapy with the responsible drug, patients experience general malaise, fever, headache, cough, and keratoconjunctivitis.
-The macules, which often take on a target-like appearance, then appear suddenly, usually on the face, neck and upper torso.
+The macules, which often take on a target-like appearance, then appear suddenly, usually on the face, neck, and upper torso.
 In severe cases of toxic epidermal necrolysis syndrome, large layers of epithelium flake off throughout the body at pressure points (Nikolsky's sign), exposing exuding, painful, and erythematous skin.
-Painful scabs and oral erosions, keratoconjunctivitis, and genital disorders (eg, urethritis, phimosis, and vaginal synechiae) are present in up to 90% of cases^[13].
-The bronchial epithelium can also flake off, causing cough, dyspnoea, pneumonia, pulmonary edema, and hypoxemia.
+Painful scabs and oral erosions. keratoconjunctivitis, and genital disorders (e.g., urethritis, phimosis, and vaginal synechiae) are present in up to 90% of cases^[13].
+The bronchial epithelium can also flake off, causing cough, dyspnea, pneumonia, pulmonary edema, and hypoxemia.

-Image 4 and 5: a case of stevens-johnson syndrome
+Image 4 and 5: a case of Stevens-Johnson syndrome

-Severe toxic epidermal necrolysis is similar to extensive burns; patients are acutely affected, may not be able to feed and open their eyes, and lose significant amounts of fluids and electrolytes.
-They are at high risk of infection, multiple organ failure and death.
+Severe toxic epidermal necrolysis is similar to extensive burns; patients are acutely affected, may not be able to feed or open their eyes, and lose significant amounts of fluids and electrolytes.
+They are at high risk of infection, multiple organ failure, and death.
 With early therapy, the survival rate approaches 90%.
-The score for assessing the severity of toxic epidermal necrolysis (Severity-of-Illness Score for Toxic Epidermal Necrolysis (SCORTEN) examines 7 factors within the first 24 h of admission to hospital of independent risk, to determine the mortality rate for a given patient^[30].
+The score for assessing the severity of toxic epidermal necrolysis (Severity-of-Illness Score for Toxic Epidermal Necrolysis (SCORTEN)) examines 7 factors within the first 24 hours of admission to the hospital of independent risk, to determine the mortality rate for a given patient^[30].